anoma/nspec/docs/arch/system/state/resource_machine/data_structures/proof/logic.md

 # Resource Logic

 A resource logic is a computable predicate associated with a resource that constrains the creation and consumption of a resource.
-Each time a resource is attempted to be created or consumed, the corresponding resource logic proof is required to approve the action.
+Each time an action consumes or creates a particular resource, the corresponding resource logic proof is required in order for the action (and thus the transaction) to be valid.

 Every proof has three types of inputs and constraints: